LynxEBR/ZHS-QnA/README.md

 # ZHS-QnA
 Commit Issues to contact me.
-By E-mail, in case it is long.
+Leave your E-mail, in case it is too long.